About the Journal

 The authors should carefully examine sentence structure, completeness, and the accuracy of the text, references, tables, and graphic contents of the revised manuscript.
-Based on the reviewer's comments, the editors will then accept or reject the papers with the following conditions:
+Based on the reviewer's comments, the editors will then accept or decline the manuscripts with the following common condition:

-- Accept and publish, with or without editorial revisions.
+- Accept Submission: Accept and publish, with or without editorial revisions.

 Media Kesehatan Masyarakat Indonesia is a Journal published online four times a year in March, June, September, and December.
 The number of articles published in each issue is 5 articles.